Background to Plasma Sound

 Different fluorescent tubes can produce quite different sounds.
 This video has clips of six types of tube making a range of noises:

 The plasma noise is sensitive to magnetic fields and a strong magnet can affect the sound in different ways at the two electrodes.
-Electron paths curve in magnetic fields, and the effect is assumed to be from the extending of active electron paths.
+Magnetic fields cause electron paths to curve, and these effects likely occur as this enhances electron activity.

-A fluorescent tube is sealed and contains only a tiny amount of gas, so to hear really acoustic and animalistic noises was at first very surprising.
-In more familiar circumstances, these kinds of noise are often made as gas flows through some kind of constriction - like stretching the neck of a balloon, or squeezing air past vocal cords - and the dynamics of current flow in a plasma like this are clearly analogous enough for them to sound similar.
-Populations of positive ions and negative electrons determine the potential profile of a plasma, and they must be delicately balanced for it to exist at all.
-Both of these species have to pass this 'constriction' for current to flow, which occurs through 'sheath' regions at the electrodes - much of the sound we are using seems to be generated in the sheath region at the anode, although different audible effects are also associated with the cathode sheath.
+A fluorescent tube is sealed and contains only a tiny amount of gas, so to hear really acoustic and animalistic noises was surprising.
+These kinds of noise are often made as gas flows through some kind of constriction - stretching the neck of a balloon, or squeezing air past vocal cords - and the dynamics of current flow in a plasma like this seem to be analogous enough for them to sound similar.
+The potential of a plasma is determined by populations of positive ions and negative electrons, delicately balanced so that equal currents of each can flow for it to exist at all.
+These currents are regulated through sheath regions at the electrodes, which seem to be where much of the sound can be affected by the magnet.

 Plasma in a synth